jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 specific format.

-The decoder factory is given the input file format from the `FilterConfig`, which it has presumably received from the `InputStream`.
+The decoder factory is given the input file format from the `FilterConfig`, which it has presumably received from the `IInputStream`.

-* Checks the type of URI from `InputStream`
+* Checks the type of URI from `IInputStream`
 * Creates a decoder based on TCP, Serial, File.
 Online mode or not.
 * Handles PCAP and UDP streams